tstolarczyk/SoHAPPy/docs/production.rst

 * describes how to generate sky positions and/or trigger times, and visibilities in files independent of the source file information in a way which is manageable by `SoHAPPy`,
-* explain how to generate command lines and scripts usable for batch submisions
+* explains how to generate command lines and scripts usable for batch submisions;
-* show examples on how to launch batch jobs.
+* shows examples on how to launch batch jobs.

 Generating visibilities